Some posts contain compensated links. Please read this disclaimer for more info.

 If you have more than just one day in Mostar, there are plenty of other things to see and do in and around the city, and great day trips to take.
 The following should fill up another day or two.

 Remarkably, part of this protected building is currently also a hotel.
-However, the Muslibegović House Hotel is relatively expensive, but where else can you stay in such an amazing building?
+However, the Muslibegović House Hotel is relatively expensive, but where else can you stay in such a fantastic building?

 Mostar War Photo Exhibition